ibm-cloud-docs/vpc/bs_snapshots_manage.md

 4. Select **Delete**.
 If the snapshot is actively restoring a volume, the delete operation does not work.
 5. Confirm the deletion.

-### Deleting all snapshots for a volume in the UI
+### Deleting all snapshots for a volume in the console
 {: #snapshots-vpc-delete-all-ui}

-To delete all snapshots for a volume in the UI, follow these steps.
+To delete all snapshots for a volume in the console, follow these steps.

 1. Go to the list of all snapshots.
 In the [{{site.data.keyword.cloud_notm}} console](/login){: external}, go to the **menu** ![menu icon](../icons/icon_hamburger.svg) **> VPC Infrastructure** ![VPC icon](../icons/vpc.svg) **> Storage > Snapshots**.
 2. Click the row to select the snapshot that you want to delete.
 3. From the **Actions** menu ![Actions icon](../icons/action-menu-icon.svg "Actions"), select **Delete all for volume**.
 4. Confirm the deletion by typing _delete_ and then click **Delete**.

-### Deleting snapshots from the {{site.data.keyword.block_storage_is_short}} details page in the UI
+### Deleting snapshots from the {{site.data.keyword.block_storage_is_short}} details page in the console
 {: #snapshots-vpc-delete-from-volume}

 You can delete the most recently created snapshot from the list of snapshots from the {{site.data.keyword.block_storage_is_short}} volume details page.
 Optionally, you can delete all snapshots from this view.